Veteran Franchisees Open South Hill Paint and SipPinot's Palette

 Ray and Heidi started their franchise through Pinot’s Palette’s VetFran program, which is a national initiative that encourages franchises to offer veterans financial discounts, mentoring, and training as they pursue opening a franchise.
 Over 650 franchise brands participate in the program, and Pinot’s Palette is proud to count veterans among its successful franchisees.
 And the program is helping veterans find jobs — more than 6,500 veterans have become franchisees (across all franchises) since 2011.

-Pinot’s Palette offers veterans a 10 percent discount on the current franchise fee.
-Ray and Heidi appreciated the discount, which amounted to around $2,500.
+Pinot’s Palette offers veterans a 20 percent discount on the initial franchise fee.
+Ray and Heidi appreciated the discount!
 Heidi thinks that recruiting veterans stands to benefit the Pinot’s Palette franchise as a whole.
 “Maybe they’ve realized veterans rule and realize that veterans have the administration skills and organizational discipline to drive sales,” she says.

 The leadership team of Pinot’s Palette has realized exactly that.
 In an interview about VetFran earlier this year, president and co-founder Charles Willis said, “We’ve found that the veteran’s way of assessing and tackling problems is invaluable to the strength of our system.”